 As a community nurse, you’ll be working across a variety of different environments so it’s important to have a good understanding of NHS Infection Control.
 It is a process to prevent, control and reduce the possibility of infectious diseases amongst patients and staff.
 You will need to explain the techniques you use, including hand hygiene, Personal Protective Equipment (PPE), injection safety and waste disposal procedures.

 6. What do you want to achieve in this role?

 You could explain how you wish to continually improve your skills and knowledge for the benefit of patients.
 As community nurses are becoming increasingly important within the NHS, you should demonstrate your understanding of how the role is likely to expand in the future as well as how it relates to your personal ambitions.

 You may be involved in joint care management, working alongside social care services or offering educational and/or advisory services for patients and their families.
 If so, talk about why you think this element of your practice is so important.

 It's also worth considering how to answer the 'tell me about yourself' question.

 7. What are your expectations of us as your new employer?

 Make sure that you’ve done your research and that you know what your new employer’s ambitions are.
 Your Sanctuary Health consultant will work with you to explain more about the specific employer, but if you’re looking for support to improve your skills or you’re keen to progress your community nursing career into a key specialism, then this is your opportunity to share your preferences.

-If you need some support to help you prepare for your next community nurse job interview, get in touch with your Sanctuary consultant.
+We have written a selection of pieces around starting and navigating your nursing career.
+If you need help preparing for your next community nursing interview, get in touch with your Sanctuary consultant.